SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/ruby-on-rails.md

 ---
-id: ruby-on-rails-opentelemetry-auto-instrumentation
+id: ruby-on-rails
 title: Ruby on Rails OpenTelemetry auto-instrumentation
-sidebar_label: Ruby on Rails OpenTelemetry auto-instrumentation
+sidebar_label: Ruby on Rails
 description: Learn how to collect telemetry data from Ruby on Rails applications.
 ---